orionnelson/aws-terraform-venv/ReadMe.md

 ## How do I use this template.

 Fill out your aws.env file using the aws.env.template with your aws credentials then fill it out.
-Write your terraform code in the workflow then run build/aws.sh
+Write your terraform code in the workflow then run build/aws.sh preferably in bash.